 Outside the temple is a loan stone pavilion – the purpose of which I could not gather.
 There are groups of Sadhus outside the temple with her photograph.

 It is a small temple but it has its own personality, away from the city full of so many temples.
 It stands apart just like the presiding deity it houses.

 Why is Rukmini Temple Away from the City?

 The story goes that Rishi Durvasa, who happens to be the Kul Guru of Yadavas, had his ashram at Pindara – some distance away from Dwarka.
 Krishna and Rukmini went over to invite him for food with all their chariots.
 Remember, Rishi Durvasa was known for his bad temper and quick anger.
 He agreed to come but, on a condition, that the chariot would not be drawn by horses or any other animals but by Krishna and Rukmini themselves.
 They agreed.

-Now Rukmini was a queen not used to pulling chariots.
+Now she was a queen not used to pull the chariots.
 After a while her throat was dry and she looked at Krishna.
 He understood she needs water.
 He pressed his right toe into the earth and out came the Ganga.
-Rukmini had the water.
+She had water.
 She was so thirsty that she forgot to offer it to Rishi Durvasa first.
 This made him angry and he cursed that the couple would be separated and live apart.
-This is why Rukmini’s temple is away from Dwarkadhish temple.
+This is why Rukmini’s temple is away from the Dwarkadhish temple.
 They are still living Durvasa’s curse.

-Even at Dwarkadhish temple in Beyt Dwarka, Rukmini is present as Mahalaxmi and not as Rukmini.
+Even at Dwarkadhish temple in Beyt Dwarka, she is present as the Mahalaxmi.

-There is a small temple dedicated to Rukmini at Gopi Talaav.
+There is a small temple dedicated to her at Gopi Talaav.